RoadsideThoughts

 New Boston was founded in 1879.

-While the community is gone, the present day location for New Boston is 4,740 feet [1,445 m] above sea level.<3> In other words, the altitude of New Boston is about ¾ mile [or ~1½ km] above sea level.
+While the community is gone, the present day location for New Boston is 4,740 feet [1,445 m] above sea level.<3> In other words, the elevation of New Boston is about ¾ mile [or ~1½ km] above sea level.

 Time Zone: The area where New Boston was located is in the Pacific Time Zone (PST/PDT) and observes daylight saving time